Shibam802/AI-Legal-Sentiment-Analyzer/README.md

 python legal_sentiment_analyzer.py

-Enter the path to your input file when prompted (e.g., input_data.csv or document.txt).
+Enter the path to your input file when prompted :"C:\Users\shiba\Downloads\Legal_Agreement_Template.txt".

 ## The script will: